rfrazier716/rfrazier716.github.io/posts/data-science-vcs.rst

 Version Controlling Data
 =========================

 Next comes adding data to the repository.
-Copy them over to the :code:`/data/` directory we made earlier.
-You can have a nested folder structure inside of that directory so organize it into a structure that works for you.
+Copy any necessary data files over to the :code:`/data/` directory we made earlier.
+You can have a nested directory tree inside of that directory so organize it into a structure that works for you.
 Looking at the Explorer panel you'll notice all these files are greyed out and don't show up if you tab over to the Source Control panel.
 Since :code:`/data/` is ignored every file and folder below is is subsequently ignored as well.

-Why don't we store everything in the Git Repository?
+Why Don't We Store Everything in the Git Repository?
 `````````````````````````````````````````````````````
 To understand why we wouldn't want to store our large data files in a git repository, lets peel back what happens when you clone an existing repository onto your local system.
 From Atlassian's `Git-LFS tutorial <https://www.atlassian.com/git/tutorials/git-lfs>`_: